 Report deficiencies and identify failures to do so

-Ensure design requirements are translated to construction documentation
+Ensure design requirements are correctly translated to construction documentation

-Ensure the adequacy of ITAAC for submittal to the NRC.
+Ensure the adequacy of ITAAC closure notifications for submittal to the NRC.

 The purpose of operational program inspections is to verify that operational programs required for low-power testing have been established and are being implemented, to the degree required, in accordance with the COL license conditions related to operational programs, and to determine the operational readiness of a plant licensed in accordance with 10 CFR Part 52.